 It’s important to note that you’ll frequently see pillar page and topic cluster mentioned in the same context.
 And while they are separate concepts, each depends on the other to drive maximum value for users.
 We’ll explore more on this topic later in the article.

-Essentially, a pillar page is a webpage focused on a single broad topic.
-It is supported by more detailed blogs, articles, landing pages, and other content (the topic cluster) that link back to the pillar page.
+A Pillar Page is a standalone webpage that focuses on a single broad-based topic, supported by blogs, articles, landing pages, and other content (the topic cluster) via an internal linking strategy.

 Pillar page examples:

-- All content on the page is relevant to the search query
+- Page content is relevant to the search query

-- It cleans up your blog and organizes it into focused clusters
+- It streamlines blog content and organizes it into focused clusters

-- Pillar pages don’t compete with other pages on your site
+- Pillar pages don’t compete with the other pages on your website

 - Pillar content answers a topical question, which is better for voice search